NationalSecurityAgency/timely/source/includes/_server.md

 Generate a certificate signing request (CSR) with our Grafana private key

-`openssl req -new -key grafana.key -out grafana.csr`
+`openssl req -new -key grafana.key -sha256 -nodes -out grafana.csr`

 Use the CSR and the CA to create a certificate for the server (a reply to the CSR)